dsolis421/aca-blog/_posts/2016-08-17-Divs-Behaving-Badly.markdown

 This would be so much easier if you divs just did what I needed you to do the first time.
 But no, you guys have to be uber literal about everything.
 I guess I will just have to be specific with my CSS and be mindful of the doc flow in HTML.

 Now, I'd like to have you all centered horizontally on the page.
-But, we'll wait for flex to gets here...
+But, we'll wait for flex to get here...